downshift-js/downshift/README.md

 components accessible and functional while giving developers complete freedom when building the UI.

-Both _useSelect_ and _useCombobox_ support he latest ARIA combobox patterns for W3C, which _Downshift_ does not.
+Both _useSelect_ and _useCombobox_ support the latest ARIA combobox patterns for W3C, which _Downshift_ does not.
 Consequently, we strongly recommend the you use the hooks.
 The hooks have been migrated to the ARIA 1.2 combobox pattern in the version 7 of _downshift_.
 There is a [Migration Guide][migration-guide-v7] that